cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### GaGa 12/08/2020 04:28:06
 Hello all , so I've been trying to do line following using epuck and my epuck works in a circular pattern , it is keep on revoluting at one place , any solutions

-##### Olivier Michel [Cyberbotics] 12/08/2020 06:39:16
-This is bug which was fixed recently.
-Try to run a recent nightly build and you should not see the problem any more.

 ##### Darko Lukić [Moderator] 12/08/2020 08:33:49
 `@Pragathi Praveena` I have just tested a camera stream (resolution 640x480) and I am getting around 130fps on my laptop.
 Let me know if you have any questions.